protrex-dev/react-firebase/docs/use.md

 ## Access your `firebase` app from any component

-Since ReactFire uses React's Context API, any component under a `FirebaseAppProvider` can use `useFirebaseApp()` to get your initialized app.
-Plus, all ReactFire hooks will automatically check context to see if a firebase app is available.
+Since ReactFirebase uses React's Context API, any component under a `FirebaseAppProvider` can use `useFirebaseApp()` to get your initialized app.
+Plus, all ReactFirebase hooks will automatically check context to see if a firebase app is available.

 ```jsx
 // ** INDEX.JS **